The Pictures

 parents of the small children in the community four miles north of Vaiden and

-himself, was interested in the education of children.
-He provided, without
+interested in the education of children.
+He provided, without charge, a room

 soon moved away.
 Since her meager salary was insufficient to justify her